 Year 10 CPDA Introductory Program

 At Year 10 level the students are introduced to CPDA with a week of activities in the week opposite Work Experience.

 The Retreat develops the reflective potential of the students in terms of the Spiritual and Corporal Works of Mercy by developing a series of small group creations.
 The creations are prepared as part of the first day and shared in the process of the second day.
 At the heart of the retreat is the scriptural text concerning mercy found in Matthew' Gospel (25:32 ff.)

 Melbourne Day: Students learn of the reality of city life by experiencing aspects of cultural diverstiy.
 A tour on Melbourne transport networks and an exotic meal are included the day.

 Recreational Activities: Students experience activities that they may have not tried in the past in small groups.
 Volunteers from the many clubs in Ballarat and District come into the College to share their passion with the students.

-Physical Awareness: Students perform physical talent identification assessments under the watchful eye of the students from Ballarat University School of Human Movement.
+Physical Awareness: Students perform physical talent identification assessments under the watchful eye of the students from Federation University - School of Human Movement.
 These tests assist students in selecting the sport or activity for which they show physical potential.

 Volunteering: Students gain an insight into the world of volunteering by participating in a day of community service in the areas of land care, elderly support and social justice.
 This is arranged with Ballarat Health Services, St. Vincent de Paul Societies, Salvation Army and local land care organisers.